CCBaxter84/TypeScript/README.md

-# Bitcoin Wallet Checker App
+# Bitcoin Wallet Checker

 ## Summary:
-This is a full stack application providing basic functionality for checking the full balance, credit balance, or debit balance of a Bitcoin Wallet.
+This is a full stack web application providing basic functionality for checking the full balance, credit balance, or debit balance of Bitcoin Wallets.

 The backend is coded in Express TypeScript, and the front end is coded is React TypeScript.
 This application utilizes a MongoDB database and programmatically interacts with the database via the Mongoose Object Document Mapper (ODM).